7 best practices for content management

 Managing content is not done with a blindfold or at random.
 Publishing content without any plan is the equivalent to start baking a complex course without a recipe or getting into your car without having the faintest idea of where a given destination is.

 Closely related to a publishing plan is keeping a periodical inventory of all your content.
-You can’t just publish pages and posts and be done with it—remember that everyone can access your published material, potentially years after it was published.
-Potential customers stumbling over outdated content obviously leaves no good first impression.
+You can’t just publish pages and videos and be done with it—remember that everyone can access your published material, potentially years after it was published.
+Potential customers stumbling over outdated content will obviously not be impressed.

 Periodical inventory and analytics enable you to keep control of your content management, and will guard you against chaos and decay.

 While content management methods are the primary focus of this article, you can’t escape the facts that you also need great digital tools.
-If you want to execute your purpose well and keep control of your content for publishing and inventory purposes, your chosen CMS should consequently provide a logical and tidy overview.
+If you want to execute your purpose well and keep control of your content, your chosen CMS should consequently provide a logical and tidy overview.

 A flexible and neat CMS should not be the only tool up your sleeve.
-E.g., a governance tool like Siteimprove lets you monitor your content—analysing SEO and checking for broken links.
+For instance, a governance tool like Siteimprove lets you monitor your content—analyzing SEO and checking for broken links.
 The bottom line is: assess your needs for content management and acquire the right tools for the job.

-A great purpose, plan, and tools will not count for much if you are the only one in your organisation that adheres to the principles of content management best practices.
-If you can facilitate this mindset to the rest of your organisation, or at least your digital team, your job will become much easier.
+A great purpose, plan, and tools will not count for much if you are the only one in your organization that adheres to the principles of content management best practices.
+If you can facilitate this mindset to the rest of your organization, or at least your digital team, your job will become much easier.